GoogleCloudPlatform/dcm2bq/README.md

 -   `enabled`: Set to `true` to activate the feature.
 -   `model`: The name of the Vertex AI model to use for generating embeddings.
+-   `summarizeText.enabled`: Controls whether extracted text from SR/PDF is summarized before embedding or saving.
+This can be overridden at runtime by the CLI `--summary` flag.

 ## Development